Giangsoda178/KIT700/README.md

 what are the assignment in kit514
 ```

-It will lets you run top-3 retrieval.
+It will give you an answer

-## 🛠 Parameters (Optional)

-To adapt this script to other units:

-Replace Unit Outline.pdf with your actual PDF filename
-Change unit_code = "KIT514" in pdf.py accordingly